Where Americans Get the Most Out of Their Credit Card Rewards

 Schulz says you could try to time a new rewards card with a big purchase — especially if you have the cash already saved up.

 Still, he makes clear that rewards aren’t the most important thing to think about with your finances.
-Instead, he says that knocking down debt and building your credit score should take precedence before you even think about rewards.
+Instead, he says that getting out of debt and building your credit score should take precedence before you even think about rewards.

 “If you carry a big balance, you shouldn’t be worrying about rewards,” he says.
 “Zero-interest balance transfer cards can help you do that.
 You can also call your card issuer and ask for a lower APR.
 It works far more often than you’d imagine.”

 LendingTree analysts utilized 2021 S&P Capital IQ Pro data to compare the number of households enrolled in at least one credit card rewards program to the total number of households by state.
 Researchers then ranked the states from highest to lowest based on the proportion of households enrolled in at least one program.